Special Forces Command (Switzerland)

-The Special Forces Command (German: Kommando Spezialkräfte) is an infantry corps of the Swiss Armed Forces specialised in rapid offensive operations, intel gathering and operations in urban areas, open fields and other difficult terrains, capable of acting on short notice.
+The Special Forces Command (German: Kommando Spezialkräfte), (French: Commandement des Forces Spéciales), (Italian: Comando forze speciali) is an infantry corps of the Swiss Armed Forces specialised in rapid offensive operations, intel gathering and operations in urban areas, open fields and other difficult terrains, capable of acting on short notice.
 Grenadiers are subjected to considerable physical strain, applicants are required to be in excellent physical conditions, and recruits are chosen through a strict selection process.

 The Grenadiers have been part of the Grenadier Command 1 since the "Army XXI" reform in late 2004, before which Grenadier units were integrated in other regiments.
 Grenadier Command 1, subordinated to the "Reconnaissance Formations of the Armed Forces and Grenadiers", is headquartered in Rivera.
 The Grenadiers' motto, shared with many other military institutions, is "Semper Fidelis".

 History

 Soldiers denominated "grenadiers" have long been part of Switzerland's military tradition: even before the 19th century, grenadiers served as part of the cantonal contingents of the Swiss Confederacy.
 Modern Grenadiers were formed in the early 1940s, originating from the "Infantry Pioneers" trained by Chief instructor Matthias Brunner, the commander of a riflemen company who developed a close combat technique in the shooting schools of Walenstadt.
 This company, made up of volunteers, faced a stricter and more intensive training than other infantry companies.

 In 1943, General Henri Guisan, convinced of the necessity of shock troops specially trained for close combat, decided to form a similar company in each of the 37 infantry regiments of the army.
 In the same year, the designation of "Grenadiers" replaced that of "Pioneers", marking the birth of the corps.
 Also in 1943, the first recruit school of Grenadiers were held in Locarno and Solduno.
 After the war, the makeshift training grounds were relocated twice, first to Losone, but after complains about having a military installation in a touristic area they were moved again to Isone, where they remain to this day.

 In 1968, to answer the necessity of a specific training for combat and deployment in difficult terrains, units of Mountain Grenadiers were created.
 In 1970 Airborne Grenadiers, while subordinated to aviation troops, were first trained in the Grenadier recruit school.
 In 1971, companies of motorised Grenadiers were created.
 In the 1970s, the guerrilla tactics first introduced in 1943 were resumed and adapted with the name of "hunting war" (Jagdkrieg).
 The Army XXI reform of 2004 reassembled all Grenadier formations of the previous "Army 95" model in the Grenadier Command 1.